josh-frank/kometa/README.md

 ### Density-Matched Placement

 Rather than distributing active carriers uniformly across the eligible zone, kometa mirrors the document's own carrier density.
 The eligible carrier pool is divided into **20 buckets**; bits are allocated to each bucket in proportion to its size.
-The result: paragraphs that are naturally rich in KOMETA/PHo characters receive more encoded bits, sparse paragraphs receive fewer.
-Squiggle density after encoding tracks squiggle density before encoding.
+The result: paragraphs naturally rich in carrier characters receive more encoded bits, sparse paragraphs receive fewer.
+Carrier density after encoding tracks carrier density before encoding.

 ```python
 DENSITY_BUCKETS = 20